Born Readers, LLC:

 How Communities Can Help

-Early literacy is not the responsibility of any single family, teacher, or organization.
-It takes an entire community coming together to ensure that every child has the language-rich environment they need to thrive.
-When we work together, the impact multiplies — and no child is left behind.
+It takes an entire community coming together to ensure every child has the language-rich environment they need to thrive.

 Our Vision